 If you have medical conditions either mild or serious.
 We run a simple and quick medical pre-screen to help choose the most applicable carrier for you to apply with.
-They have your best interest in mind unlike the captive agents that focus on their employers best interest.
+Choosing the correct company to apply with is the most important step to obtaining the lowest rates.

 Receiving the best rates for will depend on your health history along with the the skill and knowledge of your agent

 Every carrier has their favorite niche markets and low rates to go along with them.
 One company may have no problem insuring the lives of steelworkers and another company may be a bit more hesitant.
 Your agent has to carefully shop the market for you.

 Common medical related questions the insurance companies always ask